 Key West, known as the Southernmost City, is so vibrant and full of energy!
 I’m obsessed with the culture in Key West!
-The streets are palm lined with gingerbread mansions and tin roofed conch houses.
-Ernest Hemingway, Tennessee Williams, Elizabeth Bishop, Robert Frost and Jimmy Buffett are a few of the famous people who lived and discovered solace and inspiration in the island city.
+The streets are palm lined with gingerbread mansions and tin-roofed conch houses.
+Ernest Hemingway, Tennessee Williams, Elizabeth Bishop, Robert Frost, and Jimmy Buffett are a few of the famous people who lived and discovered solace and inspiration in the island city.

-The Bahamian and Cuban heritage in large part was inspired by Bahamian wreckers, commercial fishermen, spongers and Cuban cigar makers.
+The Bahamian and Cuban heritage in large part was inspired by Bahamian wreckers, commercial fishermen, spongers, and Cuban cigar makers.
 Boasting some of the world’s most spectacular sunsets, Key West attracts people worldwide to embrace the festive lifestyle and explore the island’s one-of-a-kind art scene, nightlife, culinary offerings, and historic attractions.

-I was so intrigued with how many ‘keys’ there were on our drive from Miami to Key West!
+I was so intrigued by how many ‘keys’ there were on our drive from Miami to Key West!
 In total, there are over 1700 islands in the archipelago.
 However, most of them are very small and few of these are populated.
 Only 43 of the islands are connected by bridges.
-In total there are 42 bridges connecting the islands but the Seven Mile Bridge is still the longest.
+In total, there are 42 bridges connecting the islands but the Seven Mile Bridge is still the longest.

 Because there are so many islands within the Florida Keys they are often divided into several different groups.
-These groups are the Upper Keys, the Middle Keys, the Lower Keys and the Outlying Islands.
+These groups are the Upper Keys, the Middle Keys, the Lower Keys, and the Outlying Islands.
 The Upper Keys are those located the farthest north and closest to Florida’s mainland and the groups extend out from there.
 The city of Key West is located in the Lower Keys.
 The Outer Keys consist of islands that are accessible by boat.
 You can learn more about The Florida Keys here!

 From getting to and from, where to stay, where to eat, and what to do, our travel guide will help you plan the perfect vacation!